 The Pregnancy Test, Blood Qualitative test contains 1 test with 1 biomarker.

-Description: The hCG test is a blood test that measures the amount of hCG in the blood.
-It is used to confirm pregnancy or to help identify an ectopic pregnancy.
+Description: This test is qualitative and only reports results as either Positive or Negative.
+If you need a numerical (quantitative) result, order hCG, Total, Quantitative #8396.
+The Human chorionic gonadotrophin (hCG) qualitative blood test is a blood test that detects hCG in the blood.
+It is used to confirm pregnancy.
 It can also be used to confirm that there is not a pregnancy before a medical treatment.

 Also Known As: Beta hCG Test, Chorionic Gonadotropin Test, hCG Total Qualitative Test, Human Chorionic Gonadotropin (Hcg), Qualitative Human Chorionic Gonadotropin Total, Qualitative, Pregnancy Test. hCG Blood Test